GoogleCloudPlatform/webapp2/docs/guide/exceptions.rst

 They all extend a base class, ``webob.exc.HTTPException``, also available in webapp2 as ``webapp2.HTTPException``.

-An ``HTTPException`` is also a response object, meaning that it can be returned by the WSGI app to be used as response.
+An ``HTTPException`` is also a WSGI application, meaning that an instance of it can be returned to be used as response.
 If an ``HTTPException`` is not handled, it will be used as a standard response, setting the header status code and a default error message in the body.